oneilsh/opaiui/README.md

    1. Other page metadata, such as tab title and icon
 1. A dictionary of `AgentConfig` objects, keyed by agent name, each specifying:
    1. A Pydantic.AI [agent](https://ai.pydantic.dev/agents/), with or without tools (including MCP)
    1. A `deps` object to use with the agent, as described by [Pydantic.AI](https://ai.pydantic.dev/dependencies/).
-The `deps` may also be used to store agent state across messages
+The `deps`  may also be used to store and retrieve agent state across messages and components.
-   1. A sidebar function for agent-specific sidebar rendering (which may read state from `deps`)
+   1. A sidebar function for agent-specific sidebar rendering
    1. Other agent metadata, such as avatar and initial greeting